Kirk of St Nicholas: History

+The Oil Chapel was dedicated in 1990 to mark 25 years of North Sea oil.
+The chapel hosts a book of remembrance to all those who have died offshore in British waters.

 Despite the many alterations to the fabric of the Kirk over the year's, St Nicholas retains a larger number of medieval effigies than any other Scottish parish church, though none of these are in their original positions.
 The Vault or Chapel of Our Lady of Pity survives under the east end of the Kirk.
 It has been refaced externally, but retains its medieval vaults within.
 A number of pieces of late medieval and 17th century woodwork are preserved in this vault.
+The council records of Aberdeen for 1562 mention that the lead from around the font from the church was stolen, and Steven Allan and John Gunther were ordered to make repairs or be perpetually banished from Aberdeen.

 The former Kirk of St Nicholas Parish is now incorporated into the Parish of St Mark's, also under the ministry of Interim Minister, The Revd Ian Murray.
+The west Kirk is now owned by Scottish charity, Scot-ART who took over in 2024.

 Churchyard

 The graveyard surrounds the church on three sides: north, south and west.

 It is extremely crowded on the west and south sides.
 It has a high proportion of table stones.

 It does not follow the standard Scottish pattern of stones generally facing east.

 Close to the church on its south side a number of ground slabs now form part of paving, and are also used for car parking, a feature generally unseen in Scotland.

 Monuments date from the mid 17th century.

 The boundary onto Union Street was rebuilt as a very formal Georgian colonnade in the 19th century.